The first version of this guide was birthed on March 7th, 2009 – so happy 10 years!

 PORTFOLIO REVIEW: Action Lab is not currently hiring artists.
 They will review art submissions, should the opportunity to pair creators arise.

-Aftershock are currently only accepting submissions from pencilers and colorists.
+Aftershock is currently only accepting submissions from pencilers and colorists.

 -If you are a penciler, please send sequential art pages (as opposed to cover art)